How to choose a cemetery...

 Swampy ground is bad.
 It should not be used for burials.
 Period.

-One disadvantage: it could take a really long time for conditions to be right to pour your foundation, and to set your headstone.
+One disadvantage of swampy ground: it could take a really long time for conditions to be right to pour your foundation, and to set your headstone.

 But also, what about the comfort of your visitors?
 Do you want them standing on wet ground, swatting away the mosquitoes, wondering what these moist conditions have done to your remains, 6 or 8 feet below?